erigontech/erigon/docs/programmers_guide/witness_format.md

 ### Keys

-key nibbles are encoded in a following way `[PARITY NIBBLE1+NIBBLE2 NIBBLE3+NIBBLE4 NIBBLE5... ]`
+key nibbles are encoded in a following way `[FLAGS NIBBLE1+NIBBLE2 NIBBLE3+NIBBLE4 NIBBLE5... ]`

+*FLAGS*
-if the number of nibbles is odd, the PARITY byte is 1, otherwise it is 0
+* bit 0 -- 1 if the number of nibbles were odd
+* bit 1 -- 1 if the nibbles end with 0x10

 ## Header